Wheels and Props

 ... and the fictitious Mig 27 Firefox based on the Mig 25

 The last aircraft listed has to be one of the most revolutionary designs since the Wright Brothers.
 It is none other than the Hawker Harrier vertical take off and landing aircraft euphemistically called the "jump jet".
-To achieve this feat thrust from the Pegasus engine is directed "vectored" into steerable nozzles mounted along the fuselage to lift the aircraft to height when the nozzles are pointed backwards to give forward thrust.
+To achieve this feat thrust from the Pegasus engine is directed into steerable nozzles mounted along the fuselage to lift the aircraft to height when the nozzles are pointed backwards to give forward thrust.
+This is known as"vectored" thrust.
 It is not the fastest of aircraft... not even able to achieve mach 1 but, as previously mentioned, its expertise lies in other areas.
 The Harrier is a prime example of British technology again leading the world and succeeded where others failed (as with Concorde).

 The Hawker Harrier - a revolutionary design